delexw/net-lightBoilerplate/README.md

 5. Check the folder dist
 6. Don't forget to find file "config.js" in folder scripts and change the api base url
 ## TODO
-- Authentication & Authorization is not there.
+- Authentication & Authorization is not there (e.g. Json Token).
 - Expression Converter for orderBy